“ASCII Armor” #

 ASCII armored vs. binary #

-Almost all OpenPGP data can be represented in two formats, which contain the exact information, and are as such at least in theory totally interchangeable:
+Almost all OpenPGP data can be represented in two formats, which contain the exact same information, and are at least in theory totally interchangeable:

 - “Raw” binary representation,